 Tanzania - October 2025

-President Samia Suluhu Hassan wins second term in tanza’s Presidential election
+President Samia Suluhu Hassan wins second term as CCM dominated general elections

-On 29 October, President Samia Suluhu Hassan was declared the winner of the country’s presidential election with 97.7 per cent of the vote; she was one of three women candidates among the 17 on the ballot.
-According to the Independent National Electoral Commission, voter turnout reached nearly 87.0 per cent, up from the disputed 2020 figure of 50 per cent.
-The main opposition parties, Chadema (Chama cha Demokrasia na Maendeleo) and ACT-Wazalendo, were excluded from the race earlier this year, leaving Hassan to contest against smaller parties.
+On 29 October, Tanzania held general elections for the presidency and the National Assembly.
+President Samia Suluhu Hassan was declared the winner of the presidential race with 97.7 per cent of the vote, following the exclusion earlier in the year of the main opposition parties, Chadema (Chama cha Demokrasia na Maendeleo) and ACT-Wazalendo, leaving her to contest against smaller parties.
+Hassan was one of three women candidates among the 17 on the ballot.
+In parallel parliamentary elections, her ruling Chama Cha Mapinduzi (CCM) won 270 of the 272 directly elected seats, with ACT-Wazalendo securing the remaining two.
+Voter turnout reached nearly 87.0 per cent, up from the disputed 2020 figure of 50.0 per cent.
+Women will hold 39.3 per cent of seats in the National Assembly (compared to 36.9 per cent in 2020), including 37 directly elected MPs and 115 women appointed through party lists.
 The election proceeded amid a nationwide internet shutdown and heightened security presence.
 Regional observers, including the Southern African Development Community (SADC), raised concerns over incidents of violence, restrictions on media, the exclusion of key opposition candidates, and limited electoral competitiveness.
-Tanzanian officials, however, described the vote as peaceful and orderly.

-Sources: Independent National Electoral Commission – Tanzania, Southern African Development Community Electoral Observation Mission, Institute for Security Studies – Africa, Africa Confidential, The New York Times, Reuters
+Sources: Independent National Electoral Commission – Tanzania, Southern African Development Community Electoral Observation Mission, Institute for Security Studies – Africa, Africa Confidential, The New York Times, Reuters, IPU Parline

 Widespread unrest follows Tanzania’s general election